lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/presets/LSP8CompatibleERC721Mintable.md

 error LSP8TokenIdAlreadyMinted(bytes32 tokenId);
 ```

-reverts when `tokenId` has already been minted.
+Reverts when `tokenId` has already been minted.

 #### Parameters